It’s hard to summarize the future of the grocery sector in a single sentence, but this one sounds about right:

 According to a consumer survey by the Retail Feedback Group, for example, 63% of shoppers (not just Gen Z) said they interact digitally with their supermarket, but only 12% are ordering groceries online for pickup and delivery.
 Instead, 55% said they check a digital circular and 44% check for the latest promotions.

 Traditional supermarket chains are also facing increased competition, and not only from high-end grocery stores or organic specialty retailers.

 A study released in February from the University of Nevada suggested that consumers should start paying more attention to discount stores whose produce can be as good as those offered by regular grocers.

 Putting the Research to Work

-When you blend this research, the message becomes clear: consumers are using all the digital channels and other resources available to get the best price and make sure they make the most of their shopping experience, even if they mostly still gravitate towards brick-and-mortar stores.
+When you blend this research, the message is clear: consumers are using all the digital channels and other resources available to get the best prices.
+They are making sure they make the most of their shopping experience, even if they still gravitate towards brick-and-mortar stores.

 For retailers, this means the window of opportunity to maximize the value of every customer relationship has never been narrower.

 You have to know what customers want — not in general, but specifically and in the context of a particular moment.

 You need to tailor promotions, discounts, and prices in real time so customers looking online feel confident in making a shopping trip.